Poetry & the Creative Mind

 American Academy of Arts and Sciences

-Sarah Sze has been inducted into the American Academy of Arts and Sciences.
-The Academy, founded in 1780, is both an honorary society that recognizes and celebrates the excellence of its members and an independent research center convening leaders from across disciplines, professions, and perspectives to explore challenges facing society, identify solutions, and promote nonpartisan recommendations that advance the public good.
+Sarah Sze was inducted into the American Academy of Arts and Sciences in 2020.
+Founded in 1780, the academy is both an honorary society that recognizes and celebrates the excellence of its members and an independent research center convening leaders from across disciplines, professions, and perspectives to explore challenges facing society, identify solutions, and promote nonpartisan recommendations that advance the public good.

 Sarah Sze, Ripple (Times Zero), 2020 © Sarah Sze